 Elaine Edgcomb is the Strategic Advisor of the Aspen Institute microenterprise Fund for Innovation, Effectiveness, Learning and Dissemination (FIELD).
 She co-authored, with Joyce Klein, Opening Opportunities, Building Ownership: Fulfilling the Promise of Microenterprise in the U.S. (2005), an examination of the state of the U.S. microenterprise industry after its first 20 years.
 She has also authored or co-authored numerous other publications for FIELD, including Scaling up Microenterprise Services, The Informal Economy: Latino Enterprises at the Margins and The Informal Economy: Making It In Rural America, and Improving Microenterprise Training and Technical Assistance.
 Ms. Edgcomb is also the author and editor of works on evaluation practice, institutional development, financial analysis, and on microenterprise strategies implemented both internationally and in the United States.
 Previously, she served as the founding Executive Director of the Small Enterprise Education and Promotion (SEEP) Network, an association of more than 50 U.S. and Canadian nonprofit organizations that support small business and microenterprise development in the developing world.
 As a consultant to the Aspen Institute's Self-Employment Learning Project, she had principal responsibility for guiding the project's case study research on organizational strategies and issues in U.S. microenterprise.
 Ms. Edgcomb’s international experience includes work with Catholic Relief Services, where she directed the planning and evaluation of socioeconomic development and relief programs in 13 countries in Central America and the Caribbean.
 With more than 25 years in international development, she has experience in monitoring and evaluating microenterprise programs, training management staff, and in developing practitioner-oriented materials to support program implementation.
 She serves or has served on the Board of Directors of the SEEP Network, Pro Mujer International and the Association for Enterprise Opportunity.
 Ms. Edgcomb holds a Master's Degree in Latin American Studies from Georgetown University and a B.A. in History and Spanish from Seton Hall University.

 Tamra Thetford is a Program Manager at the Aspen Institute Economic Opportunities Program where she heads FIELD’s microTracker program.
 MicroTracker is a national program performance measurement and client outcomes tracking project for the microenterprise industry.
-With microTracker, she oversees primary data collection and compilation, provides written data analyses and feedback on data use to MicroTest members, and designs and delivers trainings related to program performance and client outcomes.
-Additionally with FIELD, Ms. Thetford has conducted primary research and presented findings on the links between microenterprise and the informal economy.
+With microTracker, she oversees primary data collection and compilation, provides written data analyses and feedback on data use to subscribers, and designs and delivers trainings related to program performance and client outcomes.
+Additionally with FIELD, Ms. Thetford has conducted primary research and presented findings on the quality of small business employment and the links between microenterprise and the informal economy.
 Ms. Thetford has coordinated a project funded by the Ms. Foundation’s Collaborative Fund for Women’s Economic Development to both assess the performance of microenterprise agencies and social businesses, and monitor client-level outcomes.
 Prior to joining the Aspen Institute, she was a Managing Associate for a consulting firm focused on international microenterprise and microfinance.
 She holds a B.A. in International Studies from American University.

 Luz Gomez is a Consultant with the Aspen Institute Economic Opportunities Program.
 She has over ten years of experience in the U.S. microenterprise field.
 She is author or co-author of several studies related to scale in the microenterprise field including Dollars for Dreams: Scaling Microlending in the United States, and A Newly Crowded Marketplace: How For-Profit Lenders are Serving Microentrepreneurs.
 Most recently, she worked with microlender ACCION USA as Senior Director of Marketing, where she identified new partnership opportunities and conducted market and product research.
 In 2003, she launched ACCION USA's Miami program, leading it to become the state's largest microlender.
 She holds an M.A. in Political Science from Columbia University and a B.A. from the University of California, Berkeley.